How to insert a GIF into an email: A complete guide

 Inserting a GIF into an email doesn’t have to be difficult.
 In fact, the process of adding them to your emails is fairly similar to the one you’d have to follow to insert images in your emails.

-This guide is a general one that you can use for some of the most popular email marketing apps.
-We’ll get into the process for Omnisend, Gmail, and Outlook in the next sections.
+This guide provides a broad overview you can apply to some of the most popular email marketing apps.
+In the next sections, we’ll get into the process for Omnisend, Gmail, and Outlook.

-Here’s a step-by-step guide to inserting a GIF to your emails:
+Here’s a step-by-step guide to inserting a GIF into your emails:

-- Copy the link of or download your GIF
+1. Copy the link of or download your GIF — you can get free GIFs from Giphy, Tenor, and Canva

 How to insert a GIF into Gmail